 The Symphony will open their 2017-18 season on Saturday, Oct.
 7 with a concert entitled “New Frontiers with Old & New Friends.”
 The concert features pianist Spencer Myer and will be conducted by Moore.
 “Our opening night program explores friendships through music.
 Edward Elgar paints musical portraits of his friends in his masterpiece, Enigma Variations.
 We’ll also celebrate the new musical friendships being forged here in Longmont with piano sensation, Spencer Myer, the local composer and 2016 Pulitzer Prize finalist, Carter Pann, and the wonderful musicians of the Longmont Symphony,” said Moore.
 The concert will begin at 7:30 p.m. at the Vance Brand Civic Auditorium, 600 E. Mountain View Ave.

-Six‐concert subscription packages go on sale Thursday, July 6 (call 303‐772‐5796).
-Hours are 10 AM‐4 PM on Mondays, Tuesdays and Thursdays, and 9:30 AM‐3:30 PM on Fridays.
+Six‐concert subscription packages are now on sale and can be ordered by phone through the Longmont Symphony Orchestra (LSO) office at (303) 772‐5796.
+Office hours are 10 a.m.‐4 p.m. on Mondays, Tuesdays and Thursdays, and 9:30 a.m.‐3:30 p.m. on Fridays.
 The LSO Office is closed on Wednesdays.
 Series package buyers save 20% off single ticket prices ($20 per ticket).
-Single tickets for Main Series concerts are $25 for adults, $22 for seniors and active military, $5 for students age 12‐18 ($10 for the pops concert), and free for age 11 and under.
-Single tickets go on sale on Monday, August 28 via phone and online at www.longmontsymphony.org.
+Single tickets for Main Series concerts are $25 for adults, $22 for seniors and active military, $5 for students age 12‐18 ($10 for the pops concert), and free for ages 11 and under.
+Single tickets are also currently available by phone and online at www.longmontsymphony.org.

 For more information about the Longmont Symphony Orchestra, please click here or call (303) 772-5796.